 Each Academic Learning Compact will include statements of the core student learning outcomes in the areas of content/discipline knowledge and skills, communication skills, and critical thinking skills that program graduates will have adequately demonstrated prior to being awarded the baccalaureate degree.
 What is the purpose of ALCs?

 Academic Learning Compacts are meant to account for student achievement in baccalaureate degree programs in the State University System.
 When do ALCs begin?

 According to the proposed time-line for the Academic Learning Outcomes here at FAMU, the implementation phase begun in the Fall of 2005.

 Each Academic Learning Compact is required to identify the corresponding assessment processes used to measure student achievement on each of the core student learning outcomes for the program.
 These assessment processes are meant to specify:

-the required courses or other academic equivalents through which all students pursuing the baccalaureate degree are assessed on each outcome, Reviews of the Academic Learning Compacts and related results will be done by teams of faculty at the program level and the college/school assessment committees in conjunction with the Office of University Assessment.
+the required courses or other academic equivalents through which all students pursuing the baccalaureate degree are assessed on each outcome,

 the assessments used in those courses or academic equivalents that correspond to each outcome, and